The next Optimisey, Cambridge SEO MeetUp is on Friday 18th January.

 Dress code & What to bring

 Dress code?
 Don’t be daft.
-So long as you’re clothed (at least from the waist down) what you wear is up to you.
+So long as you’re actually clothed what you wear is up to you.

 That said, the venue or I might refuse you entry if we think what you’re wearing might offend or endanger you or other guests – so be sensible.